-If you've completed the Salesforce 1 Mobile Basics module, you're familiar with compact layouts and how they work in Salesforce 1.
+If you've completed the Salesforce Mobile Basics module, you're familiar with compact layouts and how they work in the Salesforce mobile app.
 Compact layouts play the same role in Lightning Experience: displaying a record's key fields in the highlights panel of a record page.
+Compact layouts are also used in other places, such as the activity timeline and expanded lookup cards.

-A compact layout lets you put the most important fields at the top of a record page where your users can easily see them.
+A compact layout lets you put the most important fields where your users can easily see them.
 If your org supports record types, you can assign a compact layout to different record types, just like you can with a page layout.